 “There are a couple of tensions in this business: the helping and the payment.
 What I’ve decided to do is merge them the very best I can,” Franco said.
 “If you need help and you’re willing to work the payments out, we are not going to say no to you.
 On the other hand of that, if you need help but you want it free or you’re not going to cooperate on payments, then we can’t help you.”

-The people Franco’s office is able to help come in with a variety of cases.
+Franco’s office is able to help with a variety of cases.
 Traffic cases are the bread and butter for the firm but family cases and criminal cases are also part of Franco’s business model.
-At any given time ,the office handles between 200 and 300 cases.
+At any given time, the office handles between 200 and 300 cases.

 Franco said the root of many of their cases involve family issues in some way.

 “Parents here are working two, sometimes three jobs, and they’re first generation.
 You come in working really hard and the family unit that you had before is all of a sudden challenged here,” Franco said.
 “It’s the family unit that’s getting broken down, and the result of that is the kids are on their own.
 I see the struggle between the way you’re brought up and the way you’re living, and I see it played out all the time.”